Tidal Energy

 on Tidal Energy

-When the earth and the moons gravity lines up with each other, the influences of these two gravitational forces becomes very strong and causes millions of gallons of water to move or flow towards the shore creating a “high tide” condition.
+When the earth and the moons gravity lines up with each other, the influences of these two gravitational forces becomes very strong causing millions of gallons of water to move or flow towards the shore creating a “high tide” condition.

-Likewise when the earth and the moons gravity are at 90o to each other, the influences of these two gravitational forces is weaker and the water level flows away from the shore as the mass of water moves to another location on the earth, creating a “low tide” condition.
+Likewise when the earth and the moons gravity are at 90o to each other, the influences of these two gravitational forces is weaker.
+The sea water level drops as it flows away from the shore with the water mass moving away to another location on the Earth.This movement creates a “low tide” condition.

 This ebbing and flowing of the tides happens twice during each period of rotation of the earth with stronger weekly and annual lunar cycles superimposed onto these tides.

-When the moon is in perfect alignment with the earth and the sun, the gravitational pull of the moon and sun together becomes much stronger than normal with the high tides becoming very high and the low tides becoming very low during each tidal cycle.
-Such tides are known as spring tides (maximum).
+When the moon is in perfect alignment with the earth and the sun, the gravitational pull of the moon and sun together becomes much stronger than normal with the high tides becoming very high, and the low tides becoming very low during each tidal cycle.
+Such movements of sea water are known as spring tides (maximum).
 These spring tides occur during the full or new moon phase.

 The other tidal situation arises during neap tides (minimum) when the gravitational pull of the moon and the sun are against each other, thus cancelling their effects.
 The net result is a smaller pulling action on the sea water creating much smaller differences between the high and low tides thereby producing very weak tides.

-So we now know that the constant rotational movement of the earth and the moon with regards to each other causes huge amounts of water to move around the earth as the tides go in and out.
-These tides are predictable and regular resulting in two high tides and two low tides each day with the level of the oceans constantly moving between a high tide and a low tide, and then back to a high tide again.
+So we now know that the constant rotational movement of the earth and the moon with regards to each other causes huge amounts of water to move around the earth as the tidal water flows in and out.
+The Earths tidal range is predictable and regular resulting in two high tide and two low tide cycles each day with the level of the oceans constantly moving between a high tide and a low tide, and then back to a high tide again.

-The main big advantage of this is that the tides are therefore perfectly predictable and regular unlike wind energy or solar energy, allowing miles of coastline to be used for tidal energy exploitation and the larger the tidal influence, the greater the movement of the tidal water and therefore the more potential energy that can be harvested for power generation.
+The main big advantage of this is that the tidal range is therefore perfectly predictable and regular unlike wind energy or solar energy, allowing miles of coastline to be used for tidal energy exploitation and the larger the tidal influence, the greater the movement of the tidal water and therefore the more potential energy that can be harvested for power generation.

 Therefore Tidal Energy can be considered as a renewable energy source as the oceans energy is replenished by the sun as well as through tidal influences of the moon and suns gravitational forces.